pfunks/TCTest/test_faq.md

 Yes.
 The more Steem Power you have, the more influence your votes will have.

-The platform does not require that anybody purchase SP in order to participate, and there are many users who have earned a lot of Steem Power without investing any of their own money.
+The platform does not require that anybody purchase SP in order to participate, and there are many users who have earned a lot of Steem Power without spending any of their own money.
 You do have the option of purchasing more Steem Power through your Steemit wallet.

 ## What are the valid reasons for downvoting?